• Skip to primary navigation

 Our top recommended tours of Ajmer:

-Another great, small city to visit close to Pushkar is Merta, a destination which dates back hundreds of years and makes for an intriguing day trip.
+Another great, small city to visit close to Pushkar is Merta, a destination that dates back hundreds of years and makes for an intriguing day trip.

 This is more of an off the beaten track destination in comparison and you won’t find quite as many tourists or pilgrims visiting.